February 7 2019

 iProov’s patented Flashmark technology is the only solution in the world to defend against replay attacks as well as digital and physical forgeries, and has been adopted by many Governments and financial institutions.
 In November 2018 it was announced that iProov is being used by the UK Home Office.

-Andrew Bud, Founder and CEO of iProov, said, “The long-standing, internationally-recognised expertise of the NIST and NPL in this field is unrivalled.
+Andrew Bud, Founder and CEO of iProov, said, “The long-standing, internationally-recognized expertise of the NIST and NPL in this field is unrivalled.
 We are delighted to have passed NPL’s review to achieve this level of conformance, which provides objective endorsement of our technology’s performance and its compliance with ISO/IEC 30107-3.”